jevangoh/am93nYOWl400BMxhyHyWhM/ot1j9dc4rdqcs45pcvpho3jgr/development_and_community/contributing.md

 # Contributing

-Please read through the following guidelines before contributing to the project.
+Please read through the following guidelines before contributing to any repositories generated and maintained by [q6taaj04do99vgf9cog0gurq6](https://github.com/jevangoh/q6taaj04do99vgf9cog0gurq6).

 ## Issues and feature requests